pantheon-systems/decoupled-kit-js/.changeset/happy-dancers-trade.md

 ---
-'@pantheon-systems/drupal-kit': minor
+'@pantheon-systems/drupal-kit': major
 ---

-Moved addSurrogateKeyHeader to a new package and imported it from there.
+Breaking: Moved addSurrogateKeyHeader to a new package and renamed it setSurrogateKeyHeader. setSurrogateKeyHeader is exported from drupal-kit